-Meet our inquisitive hyaenas!
+Meet the inquisitive hyenas!

-Forest, born in 2007, has successfully given birth to three cubs, including one born through Australia’s first hyaena caesarean section in 2013.
+We’re proud to have four clans of hyena at the park, one clan consisting of the very special breeding female and male, Forest and Gamba, and their son Jabali, born in 2022.
+Gamba, the eldest male, born in 2003 at Singapore Zoo, came to Monarto Safari Park in 2007.
+Forest, born in 2007, has successfully given birth to eight cubs, including one born through Australia’s first hyena caesarean section in 2013.
 The procedure was hugely successful and her son has developed into a tough little guy who now lives at National Zoo and Aquarium in Canberra with his half bother.

-The Spotted Hyena is found in most African habitats, with an estimated global population of between 27,000 and 47,000.
+The Spotted Hyaena is found in most African habitats, with an estimated global population of between 27,000 and 47,000.
 These mighty carnivores live and adapt to a variety of habitats from open grasslands, dry semi-desert, forest areas and the acacia bush.

 Although they appear similar to dogs with their rounded head and ears, blunt muzzle and thick, long neck, they’re actually more closely related to cats!
 This isn’t where the misconceptions stop.
-Hyenas are unfortunately a misunderstood species, often portrayed simply as daft scavengers.
+Hyaenas are unfortunately a misunderstood species, often portrayed simply as daft scavengers.
 In reality, they’re excellent hunters with a success rate of up to 95%, intelligent and have wonderful personalities.

-Hyenas live in complex matriarchal family structures called a clan which can grow to include up to 80 individuals.
+Hyaenas live in complex matriarchal family structures called a clan which can grow to include up to 80 individuals.